‘I wasn’t going to come out of the water without finding her.’ Good Samaritan credited with pulling three from reservoir

 McLendon said once he got near the shadowy figure, he realized it was the girl.
 He grabbed her by the wrist and pulled her up to the shore where authorities used the rope to pull her to the road and started performing CPR.

 “I just wanted her to be okay and safe.
 That’s all I was thinking about the whole time.
-And when I was in the water resting afterwards, that’s just all I thought about,” said McLendon.
+And when I was in the water resting afterward, that’s just all I thought about,” said McLendon.
 “And said a prayer for her and her family. … If it was my family, I would want someone to help in the same way.
-I mean, there’s still good people in this world.
+I mean, there are still good people in this world.
 People still do help each other out.”

 At the time McLendon talked with WHO 13 News, there was no news yet on the condition of the 14-year-old girl.
 He reached out to the station trying to see if he could find an update on the girl’s condition.